 The amazing view from Dirt Farm Brewery gets talked about just as often as the beer.
 If your dog loves to be lazy in the sunshine, he or she will appreciate a visit to the brewery’s beautiful patio and the vistas of lush Piedmont below, vineyards to the south and mountain crests behind.

 Fireworks Pizza at the Market Station complex welcomes dogs on its sunny, spacious patio and even has a Food for Fido menu.
 Order homemade dog biscuits, Fido meatballs and even a pork bone broth “Dog Beer”.
 It all comes with a free Fido Dog Bowl to take home.
-What dog doesn’t like a wiener?
-Feed your four-legged friend a German sausage on the small outside deck at Doner Bistro across the street.
 At Spanky’s Shenanigans Pub attend a Wednesday “Yappy Hour”, with treats and water for dogs alongside classics such as blackened shrimp and Bloody Marys for grown-ups.
 At King Street Coffee downtown there’s a jar of free dog biscuits by the door, as well as a bowl of water on the front porch outside if you’re just passing by.
 Dogs are also welcome in the secret garden out back of Shoe’s Cup & Cork.

 Several downtown restaurants and cafes cater to canines.
-The Red Horse Tavern on the western end of town allows leashed dogs on the al fresco porch, and friendly staff are quick to bring bowls of water and pet your pooch as they walk by.
+The Red Horse Tavern on the western end of town allows leashed dogs on the al fresco porch, and friendly staff are quick to bring bowls of water and pet your pooch.
 At Common Grounds coffee shop down the street, they allow dogs inside and out and there are free biscuit treats in a jar next to the milk and sugar counter.
 Many of the shops on bustling Washington Street have treats for dogs and water bowls outside.

 A lot of the action at Monk’s BBQ takes place outside, from live music to an open-air bar to the actual smoking of all that great brisket and ribs.
 Dogs are welcome outside too and many regulars bring them to enjoy the lively atmosphere and one of those tasty ribs.
 While it’s technically Paeonian Springs, not Purcellville, Vino 9 Market on Route 9 allows dogs inside and in the courtyard out back, where water bowls are provided.
 It’s a great refreshment stop if you’ve been walking (or cycling) on the W&OD Trail a few yards away across Route 9.